Interpretable Alzheimer's Diagnosis via Multimodal Fusion of Regional Brain Experts: Methods

-MREF-AD (Fig.~\ref{fig:moe-ad-schematic}) consists of $N$ modality--region experts and a gating network that adaptively fuses their outputs.
-In our implementation, each imaging modality is partitioned into 14 meso-scale regions (Fig.~\ref{fig:moe-ad-schematic}(A)), and we include one demographic expert, yielding $N=29$ experts in total (28 imaging experts + 1 demographic).
-Each expert $f_m(\mathbf{x}_m)$ ($m=1,\dots,N$) encodes region-specific features $\mathbf{x}_m \in \mathbb{R}^{d_m}$ with a three-layer MLP to produce logits $\mathbf{h}_m \in \mathbb{R}^C$.
+MREF-AD (\textbf{Fig.~\ref{fig:moe-ad-schematic}}) is an MoE model of $N$ modality--region experts and a learned gating network that adaptively fuses their outputs.
+In our implementation, each neuroimaging modality (amyloid PET and MRI) is partitioned into 14 mesoscopic brain regions, yielding 28 imaging experts.
+Furthermore, we include demographic variables and treat them as an additional expert within our multimodal fusion framework.
+Thus, this results in a total of $N=29$ experts (28 imaging experts + 1 demographic).

+\textbf{Expert Networks.} Each expert $f_m(\mathbf{x}_m)$ is implemented as a three-layer multilayer perceptron (MLP) with architecture [$\mathbf{d}_m$,H1,H2,C], where $\mathbf{d}_m$ is the input dimension for expert (varying by modality-region pair) , H1 and H2 are hidden dimensions, and C is the number of output classes.
+Each expert maps region-specific input features to class logits $\mathbf{h}_m \in \mathbb{R}^{C}$ for $C=3$.

+\textbf{Gating Network.} To capture within- and cross-modality structure, MREF-AD employs a gating scheme that produces subject-specific fusion weights.
+The gating network first computes modality-level logits $\mathbf{z}^{\mathrm{mod}} \in \mathbb{R}^{K}$ for $K$ modalities (MRI, PET, demographics), which are converted to modality weights via:

+where $\tau$ is a temperature hyperparameter that controls the confidence of the gating distribution.
+A lower temperature (e.g., $\tau \to 0$) pushes the weights toward a one-hot distribution, effectively selecting the single most relevant expert, while a higher temperature encourages a more uniform contribution across experts.